Header menu logo bristlecone

 Often, a time-series model needs to take account of environmental variability.
 For example, changes in temperature and precipitation may influence the growth rate of a plant over time.
 Bristlecone supports time-varying parameters in equations using the form:

-Here, we have defined the minimum temperature (T[min]) as a time-varying (or environment) parameter.
-Unlike Paramater items, T[min] will not be estimated during model-fitting, but will be read from the environmental properties for the appropriate time interval.
+Here, we have defined the minimum temperature (T[min]) as a time-varying (or environment) parameter in Kelvin.
+Unlike Parameter items, T[min] will not be estimated during model-fitting, but will be read from the environmental properties for the appropriate time interval.

 Conditional